Notifying HMRC of a Death

 How do I notify HMRC of a death?

-You can notify HMRC by calling their bereavement team on 0300 322 9620.
-Have the death certificate and your identification ready before you make contact.
+You can let HMRC know by calling their bereavement team on 0300 322 9620.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does HMRC need for bereavement?

-HMRC typically requires: National Insurance number of the deceased, Date of death, Details of who is dealing with the estate, Form P1000 (if unable to call).
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+HMRC usually asks for: National Insurance number of the deceased, Date of death, Details of who is dealing with the estate, Form P1000 (if unable to call).
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does HMRC take to process a bereavement?